-I refer to the final page of Proust's work.
+23I refer to the final page of Proust's work.

-I return to the problem of a heuristics of development in Cantowers LIIX and LIX, "Tadpoles, Tell us Talling Tales" and "Developments and Evolutions".
+24I return to the problem of a heuristics of development in Cantowers LIIX and LIX, "Tadpoles, Tell us Talling Tales" and "Developments and Evolutions".
 It was already a topic in Cantower VII, "Systematics and General Systems Theory".
 Lonergan's followers display a massive block in this area, yet, it seems so obvious that the new systematics has to be a genetic system of systems, does it not?
 The article mentioned in the next footnote may help: it will be meshed into the later Cantowers, (LI : "Functional Systematics"; LII : "Functional Communications").

-&lt;sup>22I have not tracked this down: it is at the conclusion of a 1930s essay.

-he had more to say about Research.
-But the second shortest section of the book says it all too compactly: we need Towering characters to carry and curry meaning.
+of Method: yes, systematic theology is difficult, elitist, but even if you are not in that ball park we can at least close the option on the pretenses of a pervasive conceptualism and open the door to understanding.
+Again, he had more to say about Communications as he had more to say about Research.
+But the second shortest section of the book says it all too compactly: we need Towering characters to carry and curry meaning.25

 Nor does the chapter on doctrines reach out in fantasy as I would like to give a distinctive forward-look of trans-Christian Pragma edging towards freshness.
 The chapter has the same patchiness that I noted in regard to the chapter on Dialectic.
 But I would draw attention to what I might call a great flash of fantasy that lurks in sections 8,9, and 10.
 Certainly one could mistake these sections for re-hashes, with the usual emphasis on dogma instead of Pragma.
-But what if one views them as methodological hinting on how to tackle freshly, within his impossibly-remote foundations, the task of the second and third specialties?
+But what if one views them as methodological hinting on how to tackle freshly, within26 his impossibly-remote foundations, the task of the second and third specialties?
 Indeed, without that tackling in this century the brilliant and precise methodological claims about the status of dogma may remain simply a matter of trusting Lonergan's personal achievement - or continuing the tiresome debates.
 This is certainly not the place to tackle the issues involved: the massive heuristic transposition of the canons of hermeneutics into the hodic context, enriched by a character-sublation of the earlier canons demanded by the policies of page 287 of Method.
 Am I exaggerating here?

 The paragraph that leads into these section, at the end of page 318, leaves no doubt.
-Lonergan has swung up through a presentation of ongoing contexts and discoveries of mind, "quite beyond the horizon of ancient Greece and medieval Europe" and contemporary America, Australia, Africa, Anywhere.
-The paragraph picks up on the lack of intellectual conversion in Barth and Bultmann, but please note that his context is clear.
-Lonergan never wrote of theoretic conversion: he took for granted its need.
-"Intellectual conversion is not enough": one need to be up to using, as Tower character, the riches of his suggested general and special categories.
+Lonergan has swung up through a presentation of ongoing contexts and discoveries of mind, "quite beyond the horizon of ancient Greece and medieval

-&lt;sup>25In "Systematics, Communications, Actual Contexts" (Lonergan Worksh0p Vol. 6, ed.
-F.Lawrence, Scholars Press, 1986, I reflect on the early sections of chapter 14 of Method, suggesting as title for the first section:" passionate subjectivity in the lucid closed options of the finality of implementation" (pp. 146-7).
+25In "Systematics, Communications, Actual Contexts" (Lonergan Worksh0p Vol. 6, ed.
+F.Lawrence, Scholars Press, 1986: [Chapter 7 in this book]}, I reflect on the early sections of chapter 14 of Method, suggesting as title for the first section:" passionate subjectivity in the lucid closed options of the finality of implementation" (pp. 146-7).

-&lt;sup>26Need I remind you of the cheeky-tongued phrase, "one can go on"?
+26Need I remind you of the cheeky-tongued phrase, "one can go on"?
 (Method in Theology, 287).